How to Evaluate Offers for Your First Job After College

 4. Check Out Training and Development Opportunities

-5. Is the Job Offer for What You're Worth?
+5. Does the the Pay Equate to What You're Worth?

-Request a list of alumni contacts in your target field and ask them if your salary offer is competitive.
-Consult online salary calculators.
+Request a list of alumni contacts in your target field and ask them whether your salary offer is competitive.
+Consult online salary resources, including Salary.com, PayScale.com, and Glassdoor.
 Recognize that starting salaries are normally higher in larger cities and bigger organizations.

-Determine the value of non-salary elements of total compensation like health care benefits, profit sharing and employer contributions to 401k plans.
-Ask how much of the health care premium is paid by the employee.
+Determine the value of the non-salary elements of total compensation, such as healthcare benefits, profit sharing, and employer contributions to 401k plans.
+Ask how much of the healthcare premium is paid by the employee.
 Find out about co-pays and deductibles.
 Speak with college alumni in Human Resources and ask them to help you evaluate the plan.
-Here's how to compare employer benefit packages.
+Here's how to compare employer benefits packages.

 7. What Will You Learn?

 Carefully consider how much you will learn in that first job since most new hires will change jobs many times within the first 10 years of their career.
-The skills and knowledge which you acquire will help you to access subsequent jobs and generate a higher income later on.
+The skills and knowledge that you acquire will help you to access subsequent jobs and generate a higher income later on.
+Ask early career staff from the firm about the skills they have developed and the knowledge they have acquired

 8. Location, Location, Location